BioDepot/BioDepot-workflow-builder/README.md

 Bioinformatics analytical pipelines are comprised of multiple modules.
 The output from one module becomes the input processed by the next module in the pipeline.
 Scripting languages such as Python, R, Perl, and bash are used to connect workflows and to generate the final output, often in the form of tables and graphcs.

 In Bwb, we use Bwb workflows and widgets to represent and execute analytical pipelines.
 Each execution module in a pipeline is represented by a graphical icon which we call a widget.
 Output from one widget can be connected to the input of the next to form a graphical flowchart representing the analytical pipeline which can be saved or executed.
-A Bwb workflow representing a pipeline, thus consists of a set of widgets (individual execution modules) and a file that defines how their inputs and outputs are connected.
+A Bwb workflow,  representing a pipeline, thus consists of a set of widgets (individual execution modules) and a definition of how the widget inputs and outputs are connected.
 Construction of Bwb workflows is accomplished by constructing, and connecting widgets using the Bwb interface described in the next sections

 ### Tool Dock

 When Bwb is started, the Bwb application window pops up.
 On the left hand side of the application window is tool box (tool dock) with multiple tabs  (drawers) which contain different collections of widgets.
 Clicking on the tab expands the toolbox drawer to reveal the contents.
 Drawers are organized by function.
 Bwb comes with a set of ready-to-use widgets.
 These are all linked to containers available on our BioDepot repositiory on Docker hub.
 Any workflows constructed with these widgets will automatically download the necessary containers the first time that they are run and require no installation.
+Automatic downloading is not restricted to BioDepto widgets but will occur for any widget that uses a container available on a public repository such as DockerHub.

 Users can also create their own drawers.
 A new drawer is created whenever a workflow is loaded.
 Also widgets can be added (and removed) using the ToolDock editor available fromt the menu bar.
 (See the section on editing the tool dock

-Note that different drawers in the Tool dock can have widgets with the same name.
-For the included stock widgets, these are identical.
-However, they can represent different versions due to the ease which widgets an be customized.
-For user workflows we use different color to visually distinguish these customized widgets from stock widgets.
+### Widget names and definitions

+Widgets in the Tool Dock represent different widget definitions, i.e. which command is executed, which is container used and what parameters are queried.
+These widgets can be dragged onto the canvas to form workflows.
+The same widget definition can appear multiple times in a workflow, possibly with the different parameters to perform functions.
+For example, the downloadURL widget might appear several times in a workflow to download different files.
+In other words, a workflow may have many **instances** of the same widget.
+However, the software will ensure that each widget instance in a workflow will have the same name.

+Different workflows can have the same set of names, both for the definition and the instances.
+This means that different drawers can have widgets with the same name and these are defined by separate sets of files.
+This may sound confusing but is necessary if we expect that individual workflows will have their own set of customized modules.
+We use different colors to visually distinguish the source of the widget

+### Minimization and miniature version of Tool Dock

 The Tool Dock can be minimized using the button on the top right hand side.

-A miniature version of the tooldock is accessible by right clicking in the canvas section to the right of the toolBox
+A miniature version of the tooldock is also accessible by right clicking in the canvas section to the right of the toolBox

 ### Editing the Tool dock

 Widgets and drawers can be added and deleted from the Tool Dock by choosing the edit tool dock item from the menu.
-Before any of the changes are reflected, the user must also choose to refresh the settings.
+The changes occur after refreshing settings or reloading the current workflow.
+For the most part this occurs automatically, but if the changes do not occur, try refreshing settings or reloading the current workflow using the File menu.

 ### Interacting with widgets